 If a child with CP requires adaptive equipment, occupational therapists can teach the child how to excel in using the equipment and technology available.
 Having the Occupational Therapist’s skills and knowledge available makes a significant difference in the parent’s primary concern, the child’s quality of life.

 Occupational therapy addresses the main fears and concerns of the parents while simultaneously empowering the child.
 With proper treatment and the right tools, future prospects are productive and possible for the child to grow into a well-adjusted, independent adult.
-The fruits of their labour will be friends and career, among other things.
+The fruits of their labor will be friends and career, among other things.
 Here are the top ways that an occupational therapist can help your child with Cerebral palsy.

 Top 5 Ways An Occupational Therapist Can Help Your Child With Cerebral palsy